jebikoh/JVK-Base/README.md

 # JVK Engine Base

 This is my base Vulkan engine which I build my other projects on top of.
 It has very basic rasterization capabilities built with a thin wrapper around Vulkan 1.3 (`src/jvk`) and a simplified glTF 2.0 scene graph.
 The project is built with CMake and C++ 20.
 Note, this is/was a primarily learning project, so it does not follow a lof Vulkan best-practices.
-The list of resouces I used are in the references section at the bottom.
+The list of resources I used are in the references section at the bottom.

 ![readme.png](readme.png)

 Since this engine is meant to be specialized per project, I likely won't be adding anymore features besides:
  - [ ] Optional MSAA
- - [ ] Optional Back-face culling
- - [ ] Optional Frustrum culling

 This engine is currently being used in two of my other projects:
  - [JTX-PathTracer](https://github.com/jebikoh/jvk-pathtracer): an interactive C++ path tracer